JabirDeveloper/material-symbols/readme.md

 # Material Symbols for React Project

-This is just a simple library to use Material Symbols in your React library.
+This is just a simple library to use Material Symbols in your React project.
 You can learn more about Material Symbols from this link: [https://fonts.google.com/icons.](https://fonts.google.com/icons.)
 This library also includes other libraries namely: [material-symbols](https://www.npmjs.com/package/material-symbols), [clsx](https://www.npmjs.com/package/clsx), and [tailwind-merge](https://www.npmjs.com/package/tailwind-merge).

 # Installation